1990 French Grand Prix: Race report

 Prost's win was the 42nd of his career, his third French Grand Prix in succession, his fifth French GP overall (and his fourth at Paul Ricard), and the 100th Grand Prix victory for Ferrari.
-Prost won ahead of Capelli, Senna, Piquet, Berger and Patrese rounding out the top 6.
-It would also prove to be the third and last podium finish for Ivan Capelli and the only podium finish for the Leyton House Racing team.
+Prost won ahead of Capelli, Senna, Piquet and Berger, with Patrese rounding out the top six.
+It proved to be the third and last podium finish for Ivan Capelli, and the only podium finish for the Leyton House Racing team.